thewindsofwinter/thewindsofwinter/README.md

 # ✨ Past and Current Projects
 ## In Progress
- - ⚖️ Azimuth (Weighing different virtuous actions)
+ - ⚖️ Azimuth (A career quiz based on outcome-weighing)
  - 🥠 AI Fortune Cookie Generator

 ## Completed